 Hundreds of low-price jump starters from obscure brand names are available online.
 Gooloo shines through by delivering high power and affordability, as well as accuracy in its claimed amps.

-The GT1500 can be found for around $60, and it has an advertised 1,500 peak amps.
-While its cranking amps, which are not mentioned, might be half of that or less, it’s more than enough to power up vehicles from subcompacts to large SUVs.
-What’s most important is that testimonials and reviews say that Gooloo jump starters deliver consistently.
+The Gooloo GT1500 costs around $70 with an advertised peak amperage of 1,500.
+While its cranking amps, which are not mentioned, are probably half of that or less, that's still plenty of power to start anything from subcompact vehicles to large, three-row SUVs.
+The most important part is that testimonials and reviews claim that Gooloo jump starters deliver consistently.

 It comes with a soft carrying case, a cigarette lighter adapter for the 12V input, and two USB-A ports.
 The GT1500 is charged through USB-C, though the USB-C port is only for input, so it can’t charge other devices through it.